augu0093/CNN_Tensorflow-Keras_Computer-Vision/README.md

 The goal of the competition is to correctly classify handwritten digits from the MNIST data set using computer vision.

-Final classification accuracy achieved on 28000 test MNIST images: 0.99153, pretty decent.
+Final classification accuracy achieved on 28000 test MNIST images: 0.99153, ranking top 30%.

 The intent with this project was to learn the basics of computer vision and display proficiency in using Neural Netowrk structures in a practical context.